Top 10 Marketing Surveys and Marketing Survey Questions

 But which surveys and questions should you use to achieve your business goals?
 I’ve looked at 800 surveys, created by 96 marketers, and sent out using Survicate.
 Here are the top 10 most popular surveys that I think you should consider running.

 Top 10 online marketing surveys

 - Customer Churn Reasons Surveys

 Now, you might be wondering how to use these marketing surveys to understand customer experience and stay competitive.
-Which is why below you’ll find a detailed breakdown of each survey so you can create better marketing strategies.
+To help you get a clear picture, below we provided a detailed breakdown of each survey, so you can create better marketing strategies.

 Ready to jump right into running surveys?
 Create your free Survicate account now.

 The first on our list are customer research surveys, which represent 28% of all the surveys sent out to customers.
 This is unsurprising as marketers need to find out who their customers are in order to drive growth.

 Examples of marketing survey questions for a customer research survey include: